HealthPartners

 Company Overview

-Health Partners is an integrated, nonprofit health care provider and health insurance company.
-Providing coverage, research and education to its members, patients and the community.
-I was the lead designer working on this project alongside a researcher and accessibility expert.
+HealthPartners is an integrated, nonprofit health care and health insurance company providing coverage, research, and education to its members, patients and the community.
+As the lead designer, I collaborated with a researcher and accessibility expert on this project.

 Role

-• • UX Designer
+• • UX/UI Design

-• • Researcher
+• • UX Research

 Why was a redesign needed?